Jr. Company (Level 1 and up)

 Each dancer is required to attend weekly ballet technique classes at the Dance Conservatory of Denver throughout the school year.
 (September through June including the Summer Intensive Program.)
 Junior Company and Apprentice Company members (Level 1- age 12) are required to attend at least two ballet classes per week, and Company Members (Ages 13 and older) are required to attend at least three ballet technique classes per week.

-Choreography for the Children’s Nutcracker and Summer Performance will be taught during mandatory Saturday rehearsals beginning August 24th for Company, Apprentice and Jr. Company members.
+Choreography for the Children’s Nutcracker and Summer Performance will be taught during mandatory Saturday rehearsals for Company, Apprentice and Jr. Company members.
 Company, Apprentice and Jr. Company Members can only miss two rehearsals per performance season.
 For example, a dancer can only miss two Saturday rehearsals from September through December to perform in the Children’s Nutcracker.
 Company, Apprentice and Jr. Company members are expected to maintain an impeccable attendance record in both weekly technique classes (as stated above in Class Requirements) and Company rehearsals.

-Stretch Class: Attending stretch class from 11:00 to 12:15 is mandatory for all Company, Apprentice and Jr. Company Dancers!
+Stretch Class: N/A for 2022.
+Attending stretch class from 11:00 to 12:15 is mandatory for all Company, Apprentice and Jr. Company Dancers!
 Unexcused absences from stretch class is in violation of the Company Contract and will count as a full absence.
 Having more than 2 absences can lead to losing part(s) in the production.
 Stretch class begins promptly at 11:00 and all Company, Apprentice and Jr. Company members are expected to be on time.
 Tardiness can also impact your absence record.
 Please consider this in making your final decision!

 The Children’s Nutcracker

 Participation fees for Company and Jr. Company Dancers are $300 per dancer, and includes rehearsal time, a cast T-shirt.
-There are no ticket sales requirements for the 2020 Triple Bill.

 Casting is the responsibility of the Artistic Director, who must consider the specific needs of an entire production.
 Company, Apprentice and Jr. Company dancers will be cast in all 4 performances.
 All dancers are required to accept the roles for which they have been cast graciously, and are encouraged to think in terms of dancing as part of a complete production, rather than dancing an isolated piece.
 Parents and Dancers are not allowed to question the casting decisions of the Artistic Director and doing so may result in being asked to leave the production.